Drone captures first video of remote Amazon tribe

 Now here's a clash of cultures.
-A drone has reportedly captured the first ever video and images of a remote Amazon tribe.
-The video was released Wednesday by the FUNAI (National Indian Foundation), an official government agency of Brazil.
+A drone has captured the first ever video and images of a remote Amazon tribe.
+The video was released Wednesday by the FUNAI (National Indian Foundation), a Brazilian government agency.

 Discuss: Drone captures first video of remote Amazon tribe